Aliases for HEXA Gene

 GeneCards Summary for HEXA Gene

 HEXA (Hexosaminidase A (Alpha Polypeptide)) is a Protein Coding gene.
-Diseases associated with HEXA include sensory peripheral neuropathy and tay-sachs disease.
-Among its related pathways are Disease and Sphingolipid metabolism.
+Diseases associated with HEXA include tay-sachs disease and juvenile hexosaminidase a deficiency.
+Among its related pathways are Metabolism and Glycosaminoglycan metabolism.
 GO annotations related to this gene include protein heterodimerization activity and beta-N-acetylhexosaminidase activity.
 An important paralog of this gene is HEXB.

 UniProtKB/Swiss-Prot for HEXA Gene

 Responsible for the degradation of GM2 gangliosides, and a variety of other molecules containing terminal N-acetyl hexosamines, in the brain and other tissues.
 The form B is active against certain oligosaccharides.
 The form S has no measurable activity